-The Museum, Aviaries and Trails are open Monday through Saturday from 10am to 5pm fall, winter and spring and on Sunday from 11am to 5pm.
+We will be closed for repairs from August 15 through October 2, 2015.
+The Museum, Aviaries and Trails are open Monday through Saturday from 10am to 5pm in the fall, winter and spring and on Sunday from 11am to 5pm.
 In summer, we bow to the rains and close at 3 pm.

 The Center is located at 3450 Ortiz Avenue at the intersection of Colonial Blvd. and Six Mile Cypress in Fort Myers, one minute from I-75 at Exit 136.
 Additional information is available by calling 239-275-3435.
 Admission to the Calusa Nature Center and Planetarium is $10 for adults and $5 for children (ages 3-12).
 This one-price admission includes the Museum, Butterfly Aviary, Trails, and all Planetarium shows scheduled that day.
 Please call for group rates, which are available for 15 or more people when you book your visit in advance.
 Family memberships are available which entitles members to free admission for a year and many other special prices on programs and discounts in the gift store.
 We welcome new volunteers; please call 239-275-3435 to schedule an orientation.

 Programs are sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs, the Florida Arts Council, the South Florida Water Management District, and the West Coast Inland Navigation District.